 This is a language based course in which students write compositions, make summaries, and correct their own and costudents' errors.
-The oral/aural part of the course enriches students vocabulary and provides the opportunity to exercise ear and tongue.
+The oral/aural part of the course enriches students' vocabulary and provides the opportunity to exercise ear and tongue.
 Assessment: Class tests and assignments.

-Advanced Modern Greek D
+Advanced Modern Greek D Staff Contact: Dr Amvrazi UOC3 HPW1.5 S2 Prerequisite/s: GREK3001 Excluded: GREK3102

-Staff Contact: Eleni Amvrazi UOC3 HPW1.5 S2 Prerequisite/s: GREK3001 Note/s: Excluded GREK3102 This is a language based course in which students write compositions, make summaries, and correct their own and costudents' errors.
+This is a language based course in which students write compositions, make summaries, and correct their own and costudents' errors.
 The oral/aural part of the course enriches students' vocabulary and provides the opportunity to exercise ear and tongue.
+Assessment: Class tests and assignments.

-Modern Greek for Special Purposes
+Modern Greek for Special Purposes Staff Contact: Dr Amvrazi

-Prerequisite/s: GREK2201 and GREK2202; or GREK1200 or GREK2001, GREK2021, GREK2002, GREK2022 at Distinction level or higher
+UOC6 HPW3 S1 Prerequisite/s: (GREK2201 and GREK2202) or GREK 1200 at distinction level or (GREK2001 and GREK2002 and GREK2021 and GREK2022 at distinction level)